 The GRS major is an interdisciplinary major.
 The great majority of lower and upper division course requirements for the major are offered through the various departments that support the major program.
-The following four courses are exclusive to GRS major students.
+Those course descriptions are found under the respective departmental program listing of courses.
+The following four courses are exclusive to the GRS Program.

 GRS 1 Introduction to Global and Regional Studies

 This course introduces students to the principal concepts and theories scholars and practitioners employ to analyze and understand global phenomena including an examination of historical, economic, cultural, and political events, institutions, structures, and processes.
 In addition, the course introduces students to major world regions and examines the connections between regional and global outcomes.
 Theories of globalization and key global issues are addressed including human rights, global inequality, poverty, population and migration, terrorism, global trade, and environmental issues.